 Dr Seiko Yasumoto lectures and carries out research on Japanese and East Asian media and cultural studies at the University of Sydney.
 Her primary research, which she has published widely, includes Japanese government media policy and broadcasting media within the domain of popular culture.
 The scope includes transmission of content, textual analysis, copyright, media industries, adaptation theory, youth culture, audience analysis and trans-national media cultural flows in Japan and East Asia.
 She is the editor of the IAFOR Journal of Asian Studies, guest editor of the Journal of the Oriental Society of Australia special edition on Global Media 2010 and co-editor of the scholarly journal Ilha Do Desterro a Journal of English Language, Literatures in English and Cultural Studies: Expression, Identity and Society.Vol.2006.
 She was the Japan and North, East Asia regional representative of the Asian Studies of Association of Australia (2009-2012), is an editorial board member of the Oriental Society of Australia, the East Asian Popular Culture Association and Journalism and Mass communication USA.
 She holds a prestigious Teaching Excellence Award from the Faculty of Arts and Social Sciences, The University of Sydney, Australia.

-Donald E. Hall is Dean of the College of Arts and Sciences at Lehigh University, USA.
-He has published widely in the fields of British Studies, Gender Theory, Cultural Studies, and Professional Studies.
-Prior to arriving at Lehigh in 2011, he served as Jackson Distinguished Professor of English and Chair of the Department of English (and previously Chair of the Department of Foreign Languages) at West Virginia University (WVU).
-Before his tenure at WVU, he was Professor of English and Chair of the Department of English at California State University, Northridge (CSUN), where he taught for 13 years.
-He is a recipient of the University Distinguished Teaching Award at CSUN, was a visiting professor at the National University of Rwanda, was 2001 Lansdowne Distinguished Visiting Scholar at the University of Victoria (Canada), was Fulbright Distinguished Chair in Cultural Studies at Karl Franzens University in Graz, Austria, for 2004–05, and was Fulbright Specialist at the University of Helsinki for 2006.
+Donald E. Hall is Dean of the Faculty of Arts, Sciences, and Engineering at the University of Rochester, USA.
+Prior to moving to Rochester, he was Dean of Arts and Sciences at Lehigh University, USA.
+Dean Hall has published widely in the fields of British Studies, Gender Theory, Cultural Studies, and Professional Studies.
+Over the course of his career, he served as Jackson Distinguished Professor of English and Chair of the Department of English (and previously Chair of the Department of Foreign Languages) at West Virginia University.
+Before that, he was Professor of English and Chair of the Department of English at California State University, Northridge, where he taught for 13 years.
+He is a recipient of the University Distinguished Teaching Award at CSUN, was a visiting professor at the National University of Rwanda, was Lansdowne Distinguished Visiting Scholar at the University of Victoria (Canada), was Fulbright Distinguished Chair in Cultural Studies at Karl Franzens University in Graz, Austria, and was Fulbright Specialist at the University of Helsinki.
 He has also taught in Sweden, Romania, Hungary, and China.
-He has served on numerous panels and committees for the Modern Language Association (MLA), including the Task Force on Evaluating Scholarship for Tenure and Promotion and the Convention Program Committee.
+He served on numerous panels and committees for the Modern Language Association (MLA), including the Task Force on Evaluating Scholarship for Tenure and Promotion, and the Convention Program Committee.
 In 2012, he served as national President of the Association of Departments of English.
-In 2013, he was elected to and began serving on the Executive Council of the MLA.
+From 2013-2017, he served on the Executive Council of the MLA.